Sheng254/quantron/README.md

 - **Calculations:** Quantron can perform simple arithmetic for you.

 ## Accessing Quantron (BETA)
-To access Quantron, simply visit the following website: https://sheng254.github.io/quantron/ (TBC as we might be using other platforms)
+To access Quantron, simply visit the following website: (the link will be provided later)

 ## Known Issues
 - The front-end (index.html, script.js & styles.css) and back-end (app.py) components are currently experiencing connectivity issues.
 As a result, the current state of the application is limited to displaying the design without complete functionality.